 - Cloud layer: the cloud layer has a cloud server node that runs the C5 container, a web application (App4) to display historical information of sensor data and of fire incidents in any of the hotel’s property of the company.

 This covers the static view of the system, but the dynamic aspects that threaten the operation of IoT systems must also be addressed.
 For instance, a flooding could cause failures in the edge-a1 node; then it will be necessary to migrate the C1 container to another suitable node to ensure the continuous monitoring of the smoke presence.
 Our research addresses this type of architectural adaptations by proposing a rule-based language for the runtime execution of IoT systems that can also be used to address their functional requirements.

 DSL for the specification of multi-layered IoT systems

 Our DSL has two main components, the sublanguage to describe the IoT architecture and the sublanguage to describe the rules governing the self-adaptation to this architecture to adapt to changes in the environment the IoT system lives in.

 Modeling the IoT architecture

-Figure 2 shows the excerpt of the metamodel that abstracts the concepts to define multi-layer IoT architectures.
+Fig. 3 shows the metamodel that abstracts the concepts to define multi-layer IoT architectures.
 The concepts for representing the IoT system infrastructure and the deployment of container-based applications have been captured in this metamodel.
-While the IoTDevice concept enables the modeling of device layer devices such as sensors and actuators, the Node concept allows modeling nodes from the edge, fog, and cloud layers.
-Physical (or even virtual) spaces such as tunnels, work fronts, buildings, or mines can be represented by the concept Region.
+While the IoTDevice concept enables the modeling of sensors and actuators (device layer), the Node concept allows modeling nodes from the edge, fog, and cloud layers.
+Physical (or even virtual) spaces such as rooms, stairs, buildings, or tunnels can be represented by the concept Region.